Fed minutes: Officials cited strong hiring to justify hikes

 Nor did the smaller increase signal “a judgment that inflation was already on a persistent downward path.”
 Instead, risks remained that inflation could stay higher than expected, officials said.

+That message reflected concern that Wall Street traders were too optimistic that the Fed would soon suspend its rate hikes and even cut them later this year, the minutes said.
+Such a “misperception,” the minutes indicated, would complicate the Fed’s drive to lower inflation.
+This would occur if bullish traders sent stocks up and bond yields down, which would counter the Fed’s efforts to cool the economy.

-Overall, the minutes showed that Fed officials remained determined to keep rates high to quell inflation, and have taken little comfort from inflation’s decline from a peak of 9.1% in June to 7.1% in November.
-The hard-line message caused the stock market to tumble after the Fed announced its rate hike and projected that there would be more this year than had been expected.
+Overall, the minutes showed that Fed officials remained determined to keep rates high to quell inflation and have taken little comfort from inflation’s decline from a peak of 9.1% in June to 7.1% in November.
+The hard-line message caused the stock market to tumble after the Fed announced its latest rate hike and projected that there would be more hikes this year than had been expected.

 At a news conference after last month’s meeting, Fed Chair Jerome Powell acknowledged that inflation had been subdued in October and November.
 But he stressed that “substantially more evidence” of declining inflation would be needed for the Fed to pause its rate hikes.

-“We have a long way to go,” Powell said, “to get to price stability.”
+“We have a long way to go,” Powell said last month, “to get to price stability.”

+The Fed’s higher rates have increased the costs of mortgages, auto loans and other consumer and business borrowing.

+In a set of quarterly economic projections they issued after the Dec.
+14 meeting, the officials said they expected to raise their benchmark rate to a range of 5% to 5.25% and to keep it there until the end of the year.
+That was a quarter-point higher than financial markets had expected.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.